-The story was featured in an October episode of the television series Unsolved Mysteries that same year.
+The story was featured in an October episode of the television series Unsolved Mysteries that same year in a segment called “Tallman’s Ghost.”
 It was filmed on location inside the house with permission from the new owners, and local talent was hired for the reenactments.
 The real bunk bed, however, was long gone by then – buried in a private landfill – and I came to believe there were no existing photos of it.
 Not that I assumed it would appear to be anything but an ordinary bunk bed, of course.
 But, however skeptical I may be, curiosity gets the best of me when ghostly activity is attributed to an inanimate object.
 Especially one as mundane as children’s bedroom furniture.

 The Tallmann story is among the strangest paranormal cases in American history and, since Horicon is mere miles from my hometown, it captured my attention as a child.

 I needed to see the notorious haunted bunk bed.

 Recently, my friend Allison Jornlin of MilwaukeeGhosts.com was granted access to the files of the late Dr. Don Mueller, the associate professor of social welfare at UW-Milwaukee, and avid researcher of the paranormal.
 Mueller investigated hauntings and gave presentations – complete with photos – on the cases he was involved with.

 While going through Mueller’s 2,000 presentation slides, Allison discovered a series of photos taken when Mueller and several others were called in by Horicon Police Chief Doug Glamann to investigate the Tallmann house.

 After spending time with the family, Glamann was convinced they had genuinely experienced something horrific.
 They were a respected and hardworking family, not to mention that since the story of a “ghost house” had gotten out, they had been hiding from the media for fear of being exploited.